Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

   - Validate that the logic follows the Service provider rules / datum as a refernce input to ensure the penalty goes to the merchant when paying the penalty fees.

+- *Withdraw*

-- *Withdraw:* The redeemer will allow anyone with a Service NFT to withdraw funds from the Payment UTxO or Penalty UTxO.
+  The redeemer will allow anyone with a Service NFT to withdraw funds from the Payment UTxO or Penalty UTxO.

   - Validate whether the transaction contains a penalty datum or a normal datum.